isabella232/consumerview_integration_guide/README.md

 ### Step 3
 Select your table and put together your workflow to meet your needs.
-They will be in the sidebar on the left.
+The Consumer View step is called "Custom - Consumer View", it will be in the sidebar to the left.

 ![Aperture - Selecting Table](media/screen3.PNG)

 ![Aperture - Setting Workflow](media/screen5.PNG)

 ### Step 4
-For the Consumer View Step, you will see 12 predefined Bundles, you will only be able to use the purchased bundles.
+For the Consumer View Step, you will see 8 predefined Bundles; you will only be able to use the purchased bundles.
 Select as many purchased bundles as you may.

 ![Aperture - Setting Workflow](media/cv-bundles.PNG)

 ### Step 5
-If the Record Completion feature was purchased, you also have the ability to have two completion options.
-Name Completion and Address Completion.
+If the Record Completion feature was purchased, you also have the ability to have two completion options: Name Completion and Address Completion.

 ![Aperture - Setting Workflow](media/cv-completion.PNG)

 ### Step 6
-Once you are set with your workflow, you can click on show data to see the results.
+Once you have finished configuring your workflow, you can click on "Show data" to see the results.